SHORT BIO (for introductions)

 - Spent twenty-eight years as a high school teacher in Utah, focusing on American History and Government.

 - Married to Jeralynn Hansen Bishop.
-They have five children and six grandchildren and reside in Brigham City.
+They have five children and seven grandchildren and reside in Brigham City.

 - Currently serving his seventh term as a member of the United States House of Representatives